Inspirateur/FakeNewsClassifiers/README.md

 Just unzip them in their folders.

-## Collaborators in the semester project
+Collaborators in the semester project: Alexie Byrns, Jonathan Tremblay, Teo Orthlieb
- - Alexie Byrns
- - Jonathan Tremblay
- - Teo Orthlieb